paulcockrell/tagc-website/src/pages/index.md

       position is changing rapidly but at the moment for us this means:

-      People  suffering from cold or flu-like symptoms should not visit any of the club facilities, indoor or outdoor.
+      *** People  suffering from cold or flu-like symptoms should not visit any of the club facilities, indoor or outdoor.

-      All meetings, shoots and inductions are postponed until further notice
+      *** All meetings, shoots and inductions are postponed until further notice.

-      Members wishing to use the course or the barn on an individual basis do so  at their own risk.
+      *** Members wishing to use the course or the barn on an individual basis do so  at their own risk.
 They are  advised not to share any indoor space including the huts or the barn with any other person.

-      Please check the club website regularly.
+      *** Please check the club website regularly.

       Good luck, and stay safe